White City (band)

-White City is a progressive/punk/rock band, based in Kabul, Afghanistan.
-The current line-up consists of Ruth Owen (UK), formerly from the England-based band Echobelly on bass and lead vocals, Travis Beard (Australia) on guitar and backing vocals and Andreas Stefansson (Sweden) on drums and backing vocals.
+White City was a progressive/punk/rock band, based in Kabul, Afghanistan.
+The current line-up consists of Ruth Owen (UK), on bass and lead vocals, Travis Beard (Australia) on guitar and backing vocals and Andreas Stefansson (Sweden) on drums and backing vocals.

 Origins

-White City was formed circa June 2007, playing initially under the name "the Taliband" and briefly, "The Great Mooj Grand Orchestra".
+White City was formed circa June 2007, playing mostly covers.
 The initial core of the band was Aurélien de Saint André and Charlie Putz, who formed a short lived band called "The Kablues Band", with bassist Jeremy Foster and longtime member Andreas Stefansson.

 The name "White City" refers to a security status imposing on all UN personnel a strict curfew during a period of high security tensions.
 It was suggested to the band in June 2007 at a European Commission party, which a lot of people couldn't attend because of a white city security status.